 Updates to the AL Website Database can be done at any time.
 Once a month is often enough, or you can do it every time that you send updates to the Reflector (this is the minimum).
 The format and content for submissions is slightly different and not as critical for the database.

-Submissions should be sent to the webmaster responsible for the database, John Goar at: goarfamily@hotmail.com and aaron@clevenson.org
+Submissions should be sent to the webmaster responsible for the database, Mike Hotka at mhotka@yahoo.com and the Observing Director, Aaron Clevenson at aaron@clevenson.org

 A submission should be in this format: